 1.2 Allowing shareholders to study information prior to the shareholder’s meeting

 The Board of Directors and the company’s administration has implemented a policy on shareholder’s right, which covers the areas beyond those required by law, especially the right to receive information and significant information.
-At the Annual General Meeting of the Shareholders for the Year 2017 on 5 April 2017, the company provided sufficient opportunity for shareholders to study the information for 30 days prior to the meeting date and document of the Annual General Meeting were published both in Thai and English languages.
+At the Annual General Meeting of the Shareholders for the Year 2020 on 24 July 2020, the company provided sufficient opportunity for shareholders to study the information on 23 June 2020 (31 days prior to the meeting date) and document of the Annual General Meeting were published both in Thai and English languages.
 The information published on the company’s website: corporate.majorcineplex.com is as follows:

-- Invitation to the Annual General Meeting of the Shareholders for the Year 2017
+- Invitation to the Annual General Meeting of the Shareholders 2020

-- Attachment 1: The minutes of the Annual General Meeting of the Shareholders for the Year 2016
+- Attachment 1: The minutes of the Annual General Meeting of the Shareholders 2019

-- Attachment 2: Annual Report for the Year 2016 in CD-ROM format
+- Attachment 2: Annual Report 2019 in QR Code format

 - Attachment 3: Brief Biographies of Directors to be elected as Directors to replaces those retiring by rotation, and Definition of the Independent Director